dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 ---
 layout: post
-title: "New Features for Developing AngularJS Applications - Part 2"
+title: "New Features for Developing AngularJS Applications - Part 2: Build An App"
 description: "Learn how to develop applications in AngularJS  using a component-based architecture."
 longdescription: "Build AngularJS applications using newer features such as one-way dataflow, component-based architecture, lifecycle hooks, updated UI router flow.
 Components all the way."
-date: 2018-04-22 8:30
+date: 2018-04-26 8:30
 category: Technical Guide, Frontend, AngularJS
 author:
   name: Prosper Otemuyiwa